CloudM-Migrate/documentation/Engineering-Reference/O365DestinationAO.md

 {: .no_toc }
 Default Value: 1200000

-The version of the Exchange destination platform.
+The timeout that will apply to communications with the Exchange server.

 Change Conditions: ??